Facebook influencer marketing is a priority for smart marketers and brands.

 To easily manage your Facebook influencer campaigns, use Sprout Social.
 With the platform, you can identify influencers in your niche and reach out to them.

 You can track what the Facebook influencers do for the campaign, monitor specific hashtags, and watch for mentions.
-Sprout Social allows you to track what the influencer posts by creating unique campaign tags.
+Sprout Social allows you to track what the influencer posts by creating unique Facebook marketing tags.

 You can then use the tag report to see how the campaign performs on Facebook.
 Data you get includes the number of messages sent, impressions, engagements, growth trends, and clicks.

-The Sprout Smart Inbox also makes it easy to see what kind of conversations people have with specific hashtags.
+The Sprout Smart Inbox also makes it easy to see what kind of social media conversations people have with specific hashtags.
 You can also watch for specific mentions.

 If you need to increase sales, then you can offer the influencers affiliate codes or tracking links to see how much they generate for a campaign.